Past Expo Seminars

 Trademark Application Filing and Registration Process

-Speakers: Lori Beck and Janice O’Lear, both in the Office of Trademark Quality and Training, USPTO
+Presented by the Office of Trademark Quality and Training, USPTO, (2012)

 Overview of the filing and registration process, including filing and examination of applications, processing timelines, and post-registration maintenance requirements; the role of the USPTO -what it does and does not do; and private trademark attorneys and how to find one.

 Common Mistakes to Avoid When Filing for Trademark Registration